thomas-bouvier/distributed-continual-learning/README.md

 * `horovod 0.26.1`
 * `continuum 1.2.7`

-Make sure to install [Neomem](https://gitlab.inria.fr/Kerdata/Kerdata-Codes/distributed-rehearsal-buffer) if using a `cpp` implementation for rehearsal.
-Simlink it using `ln -s ../distributed-rehearsal-buffer cpp_loader`.
+Make sure to install [Neomem](https://gitlab.inria.fr/Kerdata/Kerdata-Codes/neomem).
+Simlink it using `ln -s ../neomem cpp_loader`.

 Further Python-packages used are listed in requirements.txt.
 Assuming Python and pip are set up, these packages can be installed using: